U.S. Route 29 in Florida: Route description

-US 29 begins its northward journey at an intersection with US 90 and 98 in downtown Pensacola along North Palafox Street, which starts off as a four-lane undivided concrete boulevard, with occasional provisions for center-left turn lanes.
-The road enters Goulding at CR 480, and straddles the Pensacola-Goulding border until just south of the intersection with SR 752, which ends west of the next intersection, which is SR 295.
+US 29 begins its northward journey at an intersection with US 90 and US 98 in downtown Pensacola along North Palafox Street, which starts off as a four-lane undivided concrete boulevard, with occasional provisions for center-left turn lanes.
+The road enters Goulding at County Road 480 (CR 480), and straddles the Pensacola–Goulding border until just south of the intersection with SR 752, which ends west of the next intersection, which is SR 295.
 The road passes by the western edge of the Escambia Wood Treating Company Superfund Site and enters Brent.
-The division of the highway begins at Massachusetts Avenue which is part of the eastern terminus of SR 292, and remains that way throughout much of the county.
-After the intersection with SR 296, the name of US 29 changes to Pensacola Boulevard, and North Palafox Street moves onto its former routing along CR 95A, which it will maintain until it reaches Ten Mile Road (see below).
-North of CR 95A, US 29 serves as the western terminus of State Road 750, which leads to the Pensacola Regional Airport, and later becomes the northern terminus of CR 453, a four-lane boulevard that serves as a shortcut to western Pensacola.
-After the western terminus of SR 742, US 29 encounters a massive interchange with I-10 at exits 10A and 10B, which includes loop ramps, flyovers, and an unusually wide median, all of which is on the border between Brent and Ensley.
-A far more conventional diamond interchange with US 90 Alt. can be found up ahead, but not before encountering three signalized intersections, four if you count the emergency signal for a county firehouse.
-Commercial surroundings begin to thin out north of US 90 Alt., but don't disappear entirely.
+The division of the highway begins at Massachusetts Avenue, which is part of the eastern terminus of SR 292, and remains that way throughout much of the county.
+After the intersection with SR 296, the name of US 29 changes to Pensacola Boulevard, and North Palafox Street moves onto its former routing along CR 95A, which it will maintain until it reaches Ten Mile Road.
+North of CR 95A, US 29 serves as the western terminus of SR 750, which leads to Pensacola International Airport, and later becomes the northern terminus of CR 453, a four-lane boulevard that serves as a shortcut to western Pensacola.
+After the western terminus of SR 742, US 29 encounters a massive interchange with Interstate 10 at exits 10A and 10B, which includes loop ramps, flyovers, and an unusually wide median, all of which is on the border between Brent and Ensley.
+A far more conventional diamond interchange with US 90 Alternate (US 90 Alt.) can be found up ahead, but not before encountering three signalized intersections, four if the emergency signal for a county firehouse is counted.
+Commercial surroundings begin to thin out north of US 90 Alt. but do not disappear entirely.
 After the intersection with Ten Mile Road, the route enters Gonzalez.
 Approximately 1 mi north of there, CR 95A (now simply named "Highway 95A") runs parallel to the northbound lane connected only by turn lanes, mainly from the northbound lane itself.
-This trajectory ends across from CR 297, and after this, CR 95A moves away from US 29.
+This trajectory ends across from CR 297, and, afterward, CR 95A moves away from US 29.
 CR 95A briefly returns to the side of the northbound lane near a local diner, only for US 29 to curve away from it to the northwest between Tate School Road and CR 749.